yaoshaojun/grafx2/doc/README.txt

 the program, here is a list of things you can do:
 * Register as an user at www.ohloh.net/p/grafx2 to improve our Karma
 * Port GrafX2 to your favourite platform
 * Report bugs or ask for features you miss (you'll get credited in the helpscreen !)
 * Make all your friends use GrafX2
 * Send us your nice drawings, we'll put them in our online gallery

 Enjoy Pixelling with GrafX2,
-PulkoMandy & Yves the great GrafX2 Project Team.-
+PulkoMandy & Yves, the great GrafX2 Project Team.-